TheReallyRealComedian/PipelineIntel_V1/DATABASE_SCHEME.md

 ### 2. Process Templates: Manufacturing Blueprints

 **What they are**: Standard process flows for a specific manufacturing approach within a modality.
+Products are now **explicitly linked** to process templates via the `process_template_id` foreign key.

 **Why they exist**: Not all products in a modality are made the same way.
 Modern manufacturing offers choices (e.g., batch vs continuous), and these choices affect what capabilities you need.
+This explicit link is **required** for proper challenge and technology inheritance.
+Products without templates will not inherit template-based challenges or technologies.

 **Concrete Example - The Fed-Batch vs Perfusion Scenario**: